-1. Will seniors living in an off-campus household with on-campus privileges be included in the testing program?
+1. Are seniors living in an off-campus household with on-campus privileges included in the testing program?

-Any senior living in an off-campus household with on-campus privileges will be required to fully participate in College’s testing program.
+Any senior living in an off-campus household with on-campus privileges is required to fully participate in the College’s testing program.

 2. How did seniors living off campus secure on-campus privileges and ensure that they are able to take in-person classes and have access to College facilities?

 Seniors who wanted to have on-campus privileges but not live on campus were required to notify the Office of the Dean of Students by Monday, November 30.